-1.2.2 The primary source of information relating to the ASF in London is on the GLA website at www.london.gov.uk/what-we-do/jobs-and-skills.
-The webpages contain key documents and information relating to delivery of the AEB.
+1.2.2 The primary source of information relating to the ASF in London is in the GLA website at www.london.gov.uk/what-we-do/jobs-and-skills.
+The web pages contain key documents and information relating to the delivery of the ASF.

-Making and recording decisions
+Making and Recording Decisions

-1.2.3 All proposed ASF decisions are considered by the ASF Mayoral Board (after consultation with the SfL Board, Jobs and Skills Business Partnership or subordinate body as appropriate) prior to the final decision being taken by the Mayor either at the ASF Mayoral Board meeting or via a formal Mayoral Decision being obtained.

-- 1.2.4 Under the cover of MD2736, the Mayor approved a two-tier ASF decision making process by which AEB decisions can be made by the Mayor.
-The process by which the Mayor makes decisions at ASF Mayoral Board meetings was subsequently updated under the cover of MD3145.
-The process is as follows: - ASF decisions that require endorsement by the ASF Mayoral Board and approval by the Mayor via an MD form.
+- 1.2.3 All proposed ASF decisions are considered by the ASF Mayoral Board (after consultation with the SFL Board, Jobs and Skills Business Partnership or subordinate body as appropriate) prior to the final decision being taken by the Mayor either at the ASF Mayoral Board meeting or via a formal Mayoral Decision being obtained. - 1.2.4 Under the cover of MD2736, the Mayor approved a two-tier ASF decision making process by which ASF decisions can be made by the Mayor.
+The process by which the Mayor makes decisions at ASF Mayoral Board meetings was subsequently updated under the cover of MD3145.5 The process is as follows: - ASF decisions that require endorsement by the ASF Mayoral Board and approval by the Mayor via an MD form.
 This includes, but is not limited to: strategic direction and priorities; overarching governance & decision making arrangements; the ASF commissioning strategy and overarching annual budget; and provider allocations for the year.
 Decisions taken in this way should first be considered by the ASF Mayoral Board before the MD form is submitted for approval through the Mayoral decision making process.
 Where required, all overarching MDs will set the parameters under which the ASF Mayoral Board can consider the matter and the Mayor can make decisions at the ASF Mayoral Board meeting.
 In addition, if changes are required to the MD after approval, it would be subject to the following variation procedure: - Where the value of a Financial Commitment associated with a decision changes, then a new MD form is required unless the original MD form has set out specific criteria or financial thresholds. - If there are significant changes to the nature of a decision, the basis on which it was taken or to the outcomes being pursued, then a new MD form may also be required, subject to consultation with GLA Governance. - ASF decisions that can be approved by the Mayor at the ASF Mayoral Board meetings.
 This includes decision making that falls within the scope of any MD form setting the strategic direction or Mayoral priorities (and where these do not affect the basis of the original decision) and/or where a decision is not, according to the rules set out in Mayoral Decision Making in the GLA, reserved to the MD process (see below and Section 1.6).
 The ASF Mayoral Board minutes will constitute the formal record of decisions made in this way.
 Should the Mayor or other members of the ASF Mayoral Board require amendments to any recommendations, the decision is automatically referred to MD and submitted once the changes have been made. - 1.2.5 Guidance on the types of decisions that sit under each tier is set out in the 'Schedule of ASF Matters Reserved to the Mayor' at the end of this chapter.
-Processes that are considered operational are defined in the 'Schedule of Officer Responsibilities'. - 1.2.6 As a general principle, any decisions that, under the 'Mayoral decision making in the GLA' framework, would usually require an MD form (i.e. for areas outside of the ASF) will still be subject to the MD form process.
-Decisions that would usually be delegated but cannot be due to the restrictions relating to the ASF, can be taken by the Mayor at the ASF Mayoral Board meetings (rather than through an MD form). - 1.2.7 Any decisions considered to be 'novel, contentious or repercussive' remain subject to the MD form process.
-The ASF Mayoral Board also reserves the right to refer any recommended decision to the MD form process, even where the decision could be approved by the Mayor at the ASF Mayoral Board meetings. - 1.2.8 Wherever possible, agendas and reports are published on the GLA's website five clear working days before the meeting to which they relate.
-Only in exceptional circumstances will the agenda and reports be tabled at the meeting or circulated within the five clear working day period. - 1.2.9 All reports are released with the agenda except in those cases where officers reasonably consider that information may be exempt from disclosure under an applicable exemption under the Freedom of Information Act 2000 (FOIA).
-These reports will be classed as 'reserved from publication'.